Langos

 • For frying, you can use a skillet/frying pan or a Dutch oven.
 You will need about 2 cups of oil.
 When I use a skillet, I prefer using less oil, as not to over-fill it.

 • The oil temperature may vary slightly.
-For me, medium-high works well, but I do adjust this (usually, the first needs a higher temperature, while the next ones need lower).
+For me, medium-high works well, but I do adjust this (usually, the first needs a higher temperature, while the next ones need a lower temperature).

 • Crushed garlic mixed with a little oil (I use olive oil as it is better for you than the rest of them) is spread over, followed by sour cream and shredded cheese.
 This is the best, but I also like to use a bit of ketchup (just a small amount).
 You can also use melted garlic butter.